 The facility has a capacity of 1,040 offenders, with beds the majority of beds designated for adult males (42 beds for females).
-The average stay in the general holding cells is 67 days.
 The average stay for offenders in ATR programming is from 60-90 days.
 Additionally, MSDF houses DAI inmates who are releasing to the Milwaukee area and who are within a year of release, as well as inmates from nearby correctional centers who are placed in Temporary Lockup status.

 The uniqueness of MSDF has attracted interest from across the country.
 There are very few high-rise detention facilities nationwide.
 Those that exist typically do not provide the programming and collaboration with the community that MSDF does; something that the DOC feels is an important component to offender change and public safety.